OneWprldOneWave/One-Wave-No-Partical-Science/05_onternal_proofs.md

 Chapter 5 proves:

+- Chapter 5 proves:

 - flowback can exist
 - pressure can exist
 - surface effects can exist
 - coupling can exist
 - stability can be defined mathematically
+- excitation can emerge from those mechanisms
 Chapter 5 does not prove:

 - particle identity